ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 Adding a module locally
 =======================

-Ansible automatically loads all executable files found in certain directories as modules.
+Ansible automatically loads all executable files from certain directories adjacent to your playbook or role as modules.
+If you want to store custom modules in other directories, you can configure Ansible to load modules from those directories also.

 For local modules, use the name of the file as the module name: for example, if the module file is ``~/.ansible/plugins/modules/local_users.py``, use ``local_users`` as the module name.

 To load your local modules automatically and make them available to all playbooks and roles, add them in any of these locations:

 * any directory added to the ``ANSIBLE_LIBRARY`` environment variable (``$ANSIBLE_LIBRARY`` takes a colon-separated list like ``$PATH``)
+?????
+TODO are these two locations merely the defaults for the ANSIBLE_LIBRARY config setting?
 * ``~/.ansible/plugins/modules/``
 * ``/usr/share/ansible/plugins/modules/``